Congratulations! You’ve accepted your offer and now it’s time to plan your start at Brock.

 Sakai is Brock’s internal resources website for students.

-All incoming Brock students were added to a Sakai site, Fall International Student Orientation.
+All incoming Brock students will be added to a Sakai site, Spring International Student Orientation.
 This is a resource site where you will find additional information about our office, other Brock departments, the Niagara region and more.
-Please check your Brock email for information on how to access this page.
+More information will be sent to your Brock email on how to access this page.

 7. Register for courses and connect with your Academic Advisor